signal18/docs.signal18.io/04.architecture/03.topologies/04.multi-tier-slaves/docs.md

 ---
-title: Multi-Tier-Slaves
+title: Multi Tier Slaves
 ---
 | Support Status  | Test Case |
 | ----------------|-----------|
 | Experimental    | 0 |

 **replication-manager** supports replication tree or relay slaves architecture, in case of master death one of the slaves under the relay is promoted as a master.

 **replication-manager** does not manage yet the relay server crash to replace it with a slave.